dezoito/ollama-grid-search/README.md

 - Grading results and filtering by grade
 - Storing experiments and results in a local database
 - Implementing [limited concurrency](https://dezoito.github.io/2024/03/21/react-limited-concurrency.html) for inference queries
-- UI/UX improvements
-- Different interface for prompt A/B testing

 ## Development